python/cpython/Doc/library/unittest.mock.rst

     3
     >>> thing.method.assert_called_with(3, 4, 5, key='value')

-:attr:`side_effect` allows you to perform side effects, including raising an exception when a mock is called:
+:attr:`~Mock.side_effect` allows you to perform side effects, including raising an exception when a mock is called:

    >>> from unittest.mock import Mock